 Google I/O is a huge event where major platform developers, engineers and executives gather to discuss all of the Android goodness to look forward to in the year ahead.
 In this article, we give you a rundown of 2017's excitement.
 If you want to know what's new at Google I/O 2018, check out this link instead.

-The Google I/O developer's conference takes place between May 18 and 20 at the Shoreline Amphitheatre in Mountain View, California.
+The Google I/O developer conference is taking place between May 17 and 19 at the Shoreline Amphitheatre in Mountain View, California.

 - Google Duo

 Google I/O 2017: what's new?

 Google hasn't yet revealed what that O stands for, but has detailed some of the features and made the developer preview, which we tried, available to download.
 The public beta is now available as well.
 Here's how to download it.

 For devices limited by memory and mobile data access, there's hope.
 Android Go is a new OS for devices with less than 1 GB of RAM.
 The system's user interface and the kernel use less memory (up to 512 MB of memory).
 Chrome will also try to use less mobile data, and YouTube will warn users about video file sizes.